szarroug3/recipes/recipes/meals/creamy_lemon_butter_chicken_with_parmesan_zucchini_rounds_and_scallion_couscous.md

 2. Trim and slice zucchini crosswise into 1/2-inch-thick rounds.
 Trim and thinly slice scallions, separating whites from greens.
 Zest and halve lemon.

 #### Roast Zucchini:
-1. Toss zucchini on a baking sheet with a large drizzle of olive oil, half the Tuscan Heat Spice (you’ll use the rest in the next step), salt, and pepper.
+1. Toss zucchini on a baking sheet with a large drizzle of olive oil, half the Tuscan Heat Spice (you'll use the rest in the next step), salt, and pepper.
 2. Roast on top rack until golden brown and tender, 14-16 minutes.

 #### Cook Chicken: